 Shekhawati, as the name suggests is the land of Shekhawat Rajputs.
-The term Shekhawati directly relates to its founding father MahaRao Shekha Ji, the literal meaning of word Shekha+Wati in local language means the garden of MahaRao Shekha, descendants of Shekha Ji are called Shekhawat Rajputs.
-The Shekhawat Rajputs ruled this area for more than 500 years.
-Other than the Rajput community, Marwaris (the business class) and Agrarian communities like Jats and Malis have played important role in growth and prosperity of Shekhawati circuit.
+The term Shekhawati directly relates to its founding father MahaRao Shekha Ji.
+The literal meaning of word Shekha+Wati in local language means the garden of MahaRao Shekha.
+Descendants of MahaRao Shekah Ji are called Shekhawat Rajputs.
+The noble Shekhawat Rajputs ruled this area for more than 500 years.
+Other than the Rajput community, Marwaris (the business class) and agrarian communities like Jats and Malis have an important role in growth and prosperity of Shekhawati.
 You can read more about History of Shekhawati at this page..

-Shekhawati Tourismstyle="text-align: justify;">Until two decades back Shekhawati was not much popular as it is today among the tourists due to lesser awareness about the area.
-Now the aggressive marketing by tour operators, liberal policies of government have changed the scenario all together.
+Until two decades back Shekhawati was almost an unknown place among the tourists due to lesser media coverage.
+Now the aggressive marketing by tour operators, good connectivity, liberal policies of government have changed the scenario all together.
 There are many hotels, guest houses and resorts catering the tourist’s needs.
 Internet technology have further revolutionized the momentum.
-More and more people are coming to Shekhawati every year, the composition of domestic and international travelers is equal in numbers.
-In the fast paced life and improved modes of transportation, Shekhawati projected herself as weekend excursion for people of Delhi NCR and Jaipur.
-We have consolidated Shekhawati travel information on this website to assist travelers to plan their visit to Shekhawati.
+More and more people are coming to Shekhawati every year.
+In the fast paced life and improved modes of transportation, Shekhawati projected itself as a weekend excursion for people of Delhi NCR and Jaipur.
+We have consolidated Shekhawati tourism information on this page to give an overview.

-Map of Shekhawatie have provided a detailed tourist guide map of Shekhawati region of Rajasthan on our website to help you plan your upcoming tour to colorful Shekhawati circuit of Rajasthan.
-You can get access to the detailed map at this link.
+We have provided a detailed tourist guide map of Shekhawati region of Rajasthan on our website to help you plan your upcoming tour to colorful Shekhawati circuit of Rajasthan.
+You can access the detailed map at this link.

-Weather of Shekhawatityle="text-align: justify;">The best time to visit Shekhawati are the months from October – March every year.
-The temperature of Shekhawati varies from very low to high depending upon the months you are visiting this place.
+The best time to visit Shekhawati are the months from October – March every year.
+The temperature varies from very low to high depending upon the months you are visiting this place.
 In summers the mercury goes up to 45-47 degree Celsius in the region, but still the nights are relatively cool in the summers.
 One should carry a lot of packaged water in summers to avoid dehydration.
 Monsoon is moderate, you would not face heavy rains or like that.
 Here is the detailed climate report of Shekhawati.
 As mentioned earlier winters are the best time to visit this beautiful land

-Festivals of Shekhawatiyle="text-align: justify;">This area of Rajasthan is famous for celebrating festivals with grandeur and in high spirits.
-The main festivals celebrated here in Shekhawati are Teej, Gangaur, Holi, Diwali, Navratri (twice in a year).
-There is one annual event namely “Shekhawati Festival”, which is organized by Morarka foundation every year in the month of February.
+This area of Rajasthan is famous for celebrating festivals with grandeur and in full spirits.
+The main festivals celebrated here are Teej, Gangaur, Holi, Diwali, Navratri (twice in a year).
+There is one annual event namely “Shekhawati Festival” which is organised by Morarka foundation every year in the month of February.
 Shekhawati Festival is being held from last 18 years in Nawalgarh.
-Shekhawati festival hosts organized rural tours, arts and crafts fair, cattle fair, organic food court and concludes with an award ceremony to recognize local craftsmen and artisans.
+Shekhawati festival hosts organise rural tours, arts and crafts fair, cattle fair, organic food court and concludes with an award ceremony to recognize local craftsmen and artisans.

-Newspapers of Shekhawatiyle="text-align: justify;">Shekhawati Bhaskar is a regional news paper published in Hindi, it is a subsidiary supplement of Dainik Bhaskar daily news paper.
-Shekhawati Bhaskar is published for Sikar, Churu and Jhunjhunu covering all local news.
+Shekhawati Bhaskar is a regional news paper published in Hindi, it is a subsidiary supplement of Dainik Bhaskar daily news paper.
+Shekhawati Bhaskar is a famous news paper in Sikar, Churu and Jhunjhunu.
 Rajasthan Patrika is another leading Hindi Daily.
-Tourists can get access to English News Papers and Internet to read news in language of their choice.
+Tourists can access English News Papers and Internet connectivity in hotel rooms to read news in language of their choice.